ZCube/bitnami-compat/README.md

 ## What is Bitnami-Compat?
 This repository builds multi-arch (`linux/amd64` + `linux/arm64`) docker images for a selection of the Bitnami repositories.
 This is a workaround for https://github.com/bitnami/charts/issues/7305.
-The images do not automatically receive security patches.
-This repository is considered a proof of concept only.
-Use at your own risk.

 These images use Bitnami's scripts.
 Binaries refer to the official Docker or official distribution binaries of the software or Docker recipes for Docker.